Microwave89/rtsectiontest/README.md

 By elaboratedly using the Windows thread pool facility the remote code execution is now immediate and does not need to wait anymore until a particular syscall stub is being called.

+NOTE: The payload code still consists of nothing than a single "EB FE" instruction.
+Furthermore there is still lack of an interface for adding code in C format.